33-35 Parker Street, Templestowe VIC 3106

 3. Drop the carbs.
 We have all fallen into this trap – purchasing low fat food and realizing after, that the fat has been replaced with sugar!
 Pet food is the same.
 The ideal weight loss food should be low in fat, low in carbs and high in protein and fibre.
 If you prepare your pet’s food at home – stop the carbs and swap them with vegies.

 4. Snacks and table scraps.
-A small amount of cheese for Fido is like a block of cheese for us and a biscuit is equivalent to pack of biscuits.
-So please keep this in mind when feeding Fido off your plate.
-There are some fantastic low fat and tasty alternatives available these days.
-For Fido’s sake, it is best to turn to the dried chicken breast treats rather than your buttered toast!
+A small amount of cheese for a dog is like a block of cheese for us and a biscuit is equivalent to a pack of biscuits.
+So please keep this in mind when feeding scraps off your plate.
+There are some fantastic low fat and tasty alternatives pet treats available these days, please speak to our team about options.

 5. Meal replacements.
 Does your dog enjoy a tasty raw bone every now and then?
 These can be great to tackle boredom and dental disease, however, large treats such as bones are meal replacements and should not be given in addition to a meal.
-Remember, not all dogs will tolerate bones, so speak to your vet for advice.
+Remember, not all dogs will tolerate bones, both the marrow fat content and the risk of fracturing teeth so speak to your vet for advice.

 Top five tips for weight loss in cats